 SYNTHESIS: CROSS-REPORT CONSTRAINT SET

 This section does not restate the preface or the audit rules.
-Its role is narrower: to extract the minimum constraint set implied by the mini-reports (Part II) that any candidate mechanism must satisfy simultaneously.
+Its role is narrower: to extract the minimum constraint set implied by the mini-reports (Section II) that any candidate mechanism must satisfy simultaneously.

 Each constraint below is tagged as either Hard (must be satisfied for any viable model, if the underlying observation is accepted) or Conditional (applies only where the dossier’s higher-specificity claim is upheld).
 Each includes report anchors plus minimal, checkable indicators.